rlawrenc/cosc_304/labs/lab9/assign/README.md

 </Dept>
 ```

 2. Write an XPath expression that returns all employees in the Management department that have a name greater than 'K'.
+Output:

 ```
 <Emp eno="E7">